Carlo Brandelli works as an artist, focusing especially on Sculpture and collaborative based work.

-Since his Squire Gallery project in the late1990‘s, Carlo has always worked in a creatively open and multi disciplined way, perhaps pioneering the first type of ‘Creative Director’ role which crossed from fashion to art, drawing on artistic influences to shape the language and visual communication of design.
-Carlo is a multi award winning designer, the studio is based in London & Milan.
+Since his Squire Gallery project in the late1990‘s, Carlo has always worked in a creatively open and multi disciplined way, perhaps pioneering the first type of ‘Creative Director’ role which crossed across fashion and art, drawing on artistic influences to shape the language and visual communication of design.
+Carlo is a multi award winning designer, the studio works from London & Milan.

 Squire questioned the boundaries between design, fashion and art, pioneering a more open and broad spectrum of how designers were perceived to be able to work within other creative disciplines and mediums.
 Initially specialising in tailoring, Carlo used traditional ideas of craft together with contemporary design principles to design fashion collections and make sculptures .
 The launch focused on the creation of the idea of a modern minimal slim suit as a reaction to the more commonplace looser, bigger and longer tailoring that was then widely available.
 It was during this period that Carlo also began to work on the idea of UNSTRUCTURED TAILORING, a design and ethos which revolutionised the mans suit and how it was perceived.